Spring 2016 stories

 2015-2016 University-Community Participatory Action Research Grant Reports

 The SCU Thriving Neighbors Initiative actively promotes strategic ties between Santa Clara University and the Greater Washington community of San Jose, California, in order to advance prosperity and education within SCU and Greater Washington.
 The Ignatian Center for Jesuit Education invited faculty-student-community partner teams to submit grant proposals for projects that advance the aims of the Thriving Neighbors Initiative in its inaugural year.
 The following grants, awarded in 2015-16, supported education and health projects that were collaboratively designed, developed, and evaluated.
-For additional information on the Thriving Neighbors Initiative and the 2015-2016 grant projects, please visit: scu.edu/tni/
+Read more about the Thriving Neighbors Initiative and the 2015-2016 grant projects.

 Madres Discussion Group